MalickGalant/mobileapk/README.md

-# Google Ads API Client Library for Java
+# Client Library for Java

 This project hosts the Java client library for the Google Ads API.